-An important element of IoT Good Practice is its supporting mutual trust amongst all the components of IoT ecosystems: human, devices, applications, existing institutions and business entities.
-Trust is boosted by a recognition of personal needs; by transparency in how things are organized-namely in a way that clearly shows that relevant measures have been taken to meet those needs-; and by accountability in ensuring that responsibilities are clear, and if someone responsible (person or organization) fails to live up to what is promise or required, they will be made accountable, thus assuming a principles based front end ("ethical") and harms based backend (accountable).
+An important element of IoT Good Practice is its supporting mutual trust amongst all the components of IoT systems: human, devices, applications, existing institutions and business entities.
+Trust is boosted by a recognition of personal needs; by transparency in how things are organized-namely in a way that clearly shows that relevant measures have been taken to meet those needs-; and by accountability in ensuring that responsibilities are clear, and if someone responsible (person or organization) fails to live up to what is promise or required, they will be made accountable, thus assuming a principles based front end (ethical, i.e. in line with Human Rights) and harms based backend (accountable).